aronwc/mlsm/papers/kempe03maximizing/tlasserr.md

 ####Hypothesis####

 - The linear threshold and the Independent Cascade Models can determine the spread of an idea through a social network
+- A greedy strategy is better to find the top influential nodes.

 ####Data####